karlek/lappis/notes/learnings.md

 "Apparently in x86, you have to acknowledge clock interrupts after each one.
 I.e one must send an acknowledgment to the lapic after every clock interrupt."

+## Canonical addresses

+The purpose is to reserve the higher bits of an address for future usage.

 # GCC

 ## Red Zones